Pablo Hernández (footballer, born 1985)

-Pablo Hernández Domínguez ([ˈpaβlo eɾˈnandeθ]; born 11 April 1985) is a Spanish professional footballer who plays as an attacking midfielder but also as a winger for Castellón, where he is also a part-owner.
+Pablo Hernández Domínguez ([ˈpaβlo eɾˈnandeθ]; born 11 April 1985) is a Spanish former professional footballer who played as an attacking midfielder or winger.
+He is the manager of Segunda División club Castellón.

-In a spell which also included two loans, he played the early part of his career with Valencia, appearing in 158 official matches and scoring 25 goals.
+In a spell which also included two loans, he spent the early part of his career with Valencia, appearing in 158 official matches and scoring 25 goals.
 He also competed in Wales for two years with Swansea City, and several seasons in England with Leeds United.

 Hernández represented Spain at the 2009 Confederations Cup.

 Club career

 Valencia

 Born in Castellón de la Plana, Province of Castellón, Valencian Community, Hernández was a product of Valencia's youth system (operating as striker in the B team).
-He made his debut with the main squad on the last matchday of 2005–06, playing 20 minutes in a 1–2 away loss against Osasuna.
+He made his debut with the main squad on the last matchday of 2005–06, playing 20 minutes in a 2–1 away loss against Osasuna.
 Midway through the following season, he was loaned to Segunda División side Cádiz.

 In July 2007, Valencia included Hernández in the transfer that brought Alexis from Getafe to the Mestalla Stadium, but would re-buy him for €1 million in July 2008.
 The player was subsequently signed to a six-year contract.

 Hernández scored his first goal for Valencia on 27 November 2008, in a 4–0 win over Rosenborg in the group stage of the UEFA Cup, after an individual effort.
-After having subbed in for Rubén Baraja in the second half of a home fixture with Recreativo, he netted his second and first in the league, in a 1–1 draw in March 2009.
+After having subbed in for Rubén Baraja in the second half of a home fixture with Recreativo de Huelva, he netted his second and first in the league, in a 1–1 draw in March 2009.
 The following month, also as a replacement but now for Joaquín, he added his third, in a 3–1 home defeat of Sevilla – deep into injury time, against ten men.

 On 25 April 2009, this time as a starter, Hernández fired the hosts into the 2–1 lead against Barcelona, following a run between four players and a one-two with Juan Mata; the match ended 2–2.
 He scored the second goal in 2009–10's opener, against Sevilla in a 2–0 home victory.
 Fully established in the starting XI now over Joaquín, he continued to produce fine displays during the campaign, including a 40-meter lob to help defeat Almería 3–0 away.

 Hernández scored twice against Club Brugge in extra time of the UEFA Europa League round-of-32 second leg game played at the Mestalla on 25 February 2010, for a 3–0 win (3–1 on aggregate).
 In 2010–11, he continued battling with Joaquín for first-choice status.
-On 7 December 2010, he netted at Manchester United in the UEFA Champions League, putting the Che 1–0 up at half-time in a 1–1 group stage draw.
+On 7 December 2010, he netted at Manchester United in the UEFA Champions League, putting his team 1–0 up at half-time in a 1–1 group stage draw.